ArshiaYousefnia/GopherGuardian/README.md

 HTTP and TCP protocols are supported.
 Each endpoint is checked in a cycle and downtimes and delays are detected.

 On detection of a down endpoint, alert is sent.
-Normal delay metrcis are also logged to provide easier monitoring.
+Normal delay metrics are also logged to provide easier monitoring.

-Currently Email and Telegram Bot is supported for Alerting.
+Currently, Email and Telegram Bot is supported for Alerting.

 ## Install and Build
 ```shell